Home > American Destinations > Mexico > Cenotes Near Cancun: Swimming in Natural Sinkholes & Water Holes

 In the Water

-Once in the cenote, be sure to visit the waterfall for some unique photos.
-Once again, make sure your camera is waterproof, as there will be no way to keep a standard camera dry.
+Once in the cenote, visit the waterfall for unique photo opportunities.
+A waterproof camera is essential, as there is no way to keep a standard camera dry.

 Cenote Saamal